WDBY

 WDBY (105.5 FM, "The Wolf") is an American country music radio station licensed to Patterson, New York.
-The station serves the eastern Hudson Valley and Greater Danbury, Connecticut listening areas.
-The station is owned by Townsquare Media and broadcasts from a tower located in Patterson, New York near the Putnam/Dutchess county line.
+The station serves the eastern Hudson Valley and Greater Danbury, Connecticut, listening areas, as part of a trimulcast with 97.7 WCZX in the Poughkeepsie area and 97.3 WZAD in the Catskill Mountains.
+The station is owned by Townsquare Media and broadcasts from a tower located in Patterson, near the Putnam/Dutchess county line.
 WDBY also operates a booster, WDBY-FM1 in Brookfield, Connecticut, which broadcasts with 1.2 kilowatts.

 Though it is the only FM station in Putnam County, WDBY's primary target market has historically been Danbury, Connecticut.
 Even though the hills in and around Danbury limits the main 105.5 signal, the Brookfield booster has the ability to cover the primary coverage area.
 WDBY also targets eastern Putnam County as well as southern Dutchess County, where it regularly rates in the Poughkeepsie market.
 Due to its tower height, WDBY's signal covers most of the Route 22/I-684 corridor.
 The WDBY studios and offices are located on Federal Road (U.S. Route 202) in Brookfield.